-- Be a non-prior service accession.
+- Soldier must be a non-prior service accession.

 - Parent Loans for Undergraduate Students (PLUS) (only loans incurred for the Soldier's education)

 - Supplemental Loans for Students (SLS)